-STEM might win the award for the most talked about education buzzword of the last 10 years or so.
-It’s gotten to the point where, similar to the organic and low fat labels in the food industry, STEM could mean very little if you see it on toys or educational products.
+STEM might win the award for the most talked-about education buzzword of the last 10 years or so.
+It’s gotten to the point where, similar to the organic and low-fat labels in the food industry, STEM could mean very little if you see it on toys or educational products.
 So how do we talk intelligently about STEM education and where it needs to go?
 The first step is understanding the history of this term and what it means for schools.
 If you’d like a quick overview, check out this video.

 What is STEM?

 Still, STEM can be hard to define.
 It’s such a popular term that it means a lot of different things to a lot of different people.
-Although the science (biology, chemistry, etc.) and math (algebra, calculus, etc.) parts of the abbreviation might be easy to figure out, the technology and engineering parts might be less clear.
+Although the science (biology, chemistry, etc.) and math (algebra, calculus, etc.) parts of the acronym might be easy to figure out, the technology and engineering parts might be less clear.
 Technology includes topics such as computer programming, analytics, and design.
-Engineering can include topics like electronics, robots, and civil engineering.
-The key term, when talking about STEM, is integration.
+Engineering can include topics like electronics, robotics, and civil engineering.
+The key term when talking about STEM is integration.
 STEM curriculum intentionally melds these disciplines.
 It’s a blended approach that encourages hands-on experience and gives students the chance to gain and apply relevant, “real-world” knowledge in the classroom.

 Like most things, STEM was around before it had an actual name.
-But STEM wasn’t known as STEM until Dr. Judith Ramalay coined the term.
-While working as director at the National Science Foundation in the early 2000s, Ramalay came up with the term to describe the blended curriculum she and her team were developing.
-Referred to as SMET at first, which, if we had to guess, might also be the name of a Scandinavian dessert, Ramalay changed the acronym around because she didn’t like how SMET sounded.
+But STEM wasn’t known as STEM until Dr. Judith Ramaley coined the term.
+While working as director at the National Science Foundation in the early 2000s, Ramaley came up with the term to describe the blended curriculum she and her team were developing.
+Referred to as SMET at first, which, if we had to guess, might also be the name of a Scandinavian dessert, Ramaley changed the acronym around because she didn’t like how SMET sounded.
 So we (thankfully) got STEM.

 How do I “STEM” my classroom?

 We get it.
 STEM sounds like a lot.
 There’s a big difference between teaching students to remember to carry the one and teaching them how to code.
-But there are simple, unintimidating, and effective ways to implement a STEM curriculum in your classroom that has nothing to do with teaching R2D2 to dab.
+But there are simple, unintimidating, and effective ways to implement a STEM curriculum in your classroom that have nothing to do with teaching R2-D2 to dab.

 If you teach younger students, create an environment that encourages observation and asking questions that begin with Why … ? or How does … ?
 Go on nature walks.
 Sing “Old MacDonald Had a Farm” and use it as a springboard to think about the ecosystem of a farm.
-Explore how simple classroom machines, like a stapler, work.
-Above all, it’s important to help students to get a solid foundation.
-Make sure they are fluent in basic skills like addition and subtraction, measurement, or identifying shapes.
+Explore how simple classroom machines like staplers work.
+Above all, it’s important to help students get a solid foundation.
+Make sure they are fluent in basic skills like addition and subtraction, measurement, and identifying shapes.